Larasify/chirp/README.md

 This was created as a learning excercise following Theo(t3.gg)'s stack tutorial.
 Was my first attempt at Next/React/Serverless and a bunch of other techs.

-Deployed using vercel, planetscale, axiom and upstash
+Deployed using vercel, planetscale, axiom, clerk and upstash

 # TODO
 - [] static navigation menu on left side